sopra-fs24-group-22/Let-Them-Cook/API.md

 **URL** : `/api/recipes?{query params}`

 **Query params**
-- `title` - Title of the recipeId
+- `title` - Title of the recipe
-- `creatorName` - Username of the user who created the recipeId
+- `creatorName` - Username of the user who created the recipe
 - `cookingTimeMin` - The maximum cooking time in minutes

 **Method** : `GET`